-The Junior Academy is for boys and girls, ages 5-8, all levels are welcome.
-The Junior Academy is led by Towson legend, Richard Möller (program's first NSCAA All-American, first NSCAA Scholar All-American and Richard was inducted to the Towson Athletics Hall of Fame in 2017).
+MD Junior FC is for boys and girls, ages 5-8, all levels are welcome.
+The Junior program is led by Towson legend, Richard Möller (program's first NSCAA All-American, first NSCAA Scholar All-American and Richard was inducted to the Towson Athletics Hall of Fame in 2017).
 Richard is a UEFA A-license holder, German Youth National Team Coach and a former College Coach at Vassar, Dartmouth and Hopkins winning 6 Conference titles and 3 Coach of The Year titles (8 NCAA appearances in his 15 years): “I helped write the curriculum for player development in Germany which is being applied across the country.
-We put much emphasis on the ages 5-8 which prepares players for the Golden Age (8-12) and I am thrilled to run the Junior Academy at Towson where it all began for me here in the US.”
+We put much emphasis on the ages 5-8 which prepares players for the Golden Age (8-12) and I am thrilled to run the Junior program at Towson where it all began for me here in the US.”

 Registration is now open.
 For questions, please email Director, Richard Möller, at email@example.com

 Q: What is the primary objective of the Maryland Junior Academy?